MATH 435 Linear Optimization

 Read the discussion on page 18 (Section 1.3).

 - Homework #1 for submission [PDF].
 Due Thursday, 1/22, by 11pm in Canvas.
 Submit a single PDF file through Canvas Assignment.
+HW Solutions distributed in class.

 Questions?
 Ask on Canvas Discussion Forum.
 Or, Ask for help during the instructor and TA office hours, or through email to the instructor.